USB Type C Explained: What It Is & How It Works

 In layman’s terms, Fast Charging is where more power is sent to your phone’s battery over a shorter period of time, resulting in quicker charging times.
 Most major phone brands use the USB-PD (Universal Serial Bus Power Delivery) standard, which allows for up to 18W power delivery.
 Apple uses it, but charges for a cable, whereas most Android phones can do it out of the box.

 How fast is fast charging?
-Right now, the average across all major phones is around 7 hour’s worth of usage per 15-minute charge.
+Right now, the average across all major phones is around 7 hours worth of usage per 15-minute charge.
 Example: it’s 3 pm; you finish work soon, but your phone is dead.
-If you have a phone that can fast charge, all you’d have to do is plug in for 15 minutes and it’d be fully charged by 3:30 pm and 70% full by 3:15 pm.
+If you have a phone that can fast charge, all you’d have to do is plug it in for 15 minutes and it’d be fully charged by 3:30 pm and 70% full by 3:15 pm.

 USB Type C For MacBooks & Laptops

 As noted in the opening intro, USB Type C is now available on laptops and MacBooks.
 The benefit of USB Type C for laptops and MacBooks is that the machine can be charged from a standard USB Type C connection.
-You can even connect your laptop to a power bank via USB Type C for on the go charging.
+You can even connect your laptop to a power bank via USB Type C for on-the-go charging.

 Another benefit of USB Type C for laptops/MacBooks?
-You can use the USB Type C cable to connect your laptop to an external monitor and the USB Type C cable will use the monitor’s power to charge your laptop, as well as send information from your laptop to the monitor’s display.
+You can use the USB Type C cable to connect your laptop to an external monitor, and the USB Type C cable will use the monitor’s power to charge your laptop, as well as send information from your laptop to the monitor’s display.
 Cool stuff, right?